 Hasbro adopts the most stringent government regulations worldwide, since we design products for a global market.
 Every Hasbro brand product, wherever it is manufactured, must pass two tests, meeting all relevant national and international standards, and our own safety and quality control standards, which are often tougher than legal requirements.

-To ensure that our owned and third-party factories comply with these rules, we require tests and quality control checks at many stages of the manufacturing process, including by independent laboratories.
+To ensure that our third-party factories comply with these rules, we require tests and quality control checks at many stages of the manufacturing process, including by independent laboratories.

-A global technical committee of senior quality assurance managers oversees these audits of our day-to-day operations and frequently updates product safety standards to adapt to changing regulations and requirements.
+Senior quality assurance managers oversee these audits of our day-to-day operations and frequently updates product safety standards to adapt to changing regulations and requirements.
 Monitoring evolving regulations around the world is a day-to-day process at Hasbro.

 We promote a strong product safety culture in our facilities around the world, holding regular QA training and audit education programs for relevant employees.